0xh7ml/BountyTrack/README.md

 ### Docker support

-Move the `.env.example` to `.env` and update the username and password and if you wanted it mark `DEBUG` true change that too.
+Move the `.env.example` to `.env` and update the username and password.
+If you wanted `DEBUG` needs to be true change that on the `.env` file.

 ```bash
 git clone https://github.com/0xh7ml/BountyTrack.git